-Noah Dickerson, Matisse Thybulle, David Crisp and Dominic Green are the last remnants of the most ballyhooed Husky recruiting class that promised much more then they’ve delivered.
+Noah Dickerson, Matisse Thybulle, David Crisp and Dominic Green are the last remnants of the most ballyhooed Husky recruiting class that promised much more than they’ve delivered.
 They sat down with us to reflect on their UW careers and chat about the season ahead.

 Four years ago, they arrived on Montlake heralded as teen-aged saviors in sneakers who would rescue a Washington men’s basketball program that had fallen into peril.